ejneyland/django_redidit/README.md

-# redidit
+# REDIDIT, reddit .. redid
-reddit-esque thread/comment posting platform
+Reddit-esque thread/comment posting platform

+Joint project: Ethan & Christian

+The plan is to to develop using Python on a Django framework